Scheduled Maintenance: CPF digital services will not be available on 4 June 2023 from 12am to 8am.

 flat and condo along a street

-What this means for you is that you may see higher monthly instalments for your housing loan over time.
-It is crucial to exercise extra prudence in borrowing and to maintain an emergency fund as a backup for any unexpected events in a heightened interest rate environment.
-It is also important to exercise caution in taking on new financial commitments.
+What this means for you is the potential for an increase in your monthly housing loan payments over time.
+It is of paramount importance to exercise added prudence when considering borrowing and to maintain an emergency fund as a safeguard against unforeseen circumstances in the current interest rate environment.
+Additionally, it is crucial to approach new financial commitments with caution.

 Do note that whether you buy your next flat or sell your existing one first, the Loan- to-Value limits remain the same i.e., up to 80% for an HDB loan and 75% for a bank loan.